deufrai/als/content/en/docs/v0.7/user-guide/_index.md

 ## Glossary

-sub
-: Image captured by your acquisition system
+calibration
+: Set of processes applied to subs to eliminate sensor defects.
+This generally includes hot pixel removal and the subtraction of a master dark to reduce thermal noise.

+master dark
+: Calibration image containing the sensor's thermal noise.
+It is subtracted from the subs during calibration to reduce thermal noise in the images before stacking.

 session
 : the lifecycle of the current stack, starting with the first detected sub, processing each new sub until the session is stopped.

 stack
 : Set of subs stacked since the start of the session

+sub
+: Image captured by your acquisition system

 ## Typography